So much to see and do

 Adirondack Great Camps

 Here, in the heart of the central Adirondacks, where wilderness is the main attraction, we love to share our unique history.
 Historic Great Camps along the shores of Raquette Lake, itself a beauty, are best viewed from the water, aboard the stylish, comfortable W. W. Durant, a replica steamboat.
 The Durant's meals — brunch, dinner, and even moonlit dances — are a culinary treat.
-Pairing dessert with a gorgeous, sparkling sunset is one of the best ways to end a warm summer day.
+Pairing dessert with a gorgeous, sparkling sunset is one of the best ways to end a colorful day.

 Arts and Culture

 Hamilton County is proud to be the home of the famous Adirondack Experience, The Museum on Blue Mountain Lake, a beloved place to explore interactive exhibits, artwork, and buildings that celebrate the history that makes the Adirondacks a unique place to visit and live in.